stopmalone/elizamd/eliza.md

           <br/>![image](https://github.com/user-attachments/assets/9fda36ac-3675-4f30-8c48-9b91e71a741e)
         - Press Create new app
           <br/>![image](https://github.com/user-attachments/assets/32fc9b04-510e-4a90-876c-e4f6d2e562d7)
-        - You are redirected to the form of the app creation, Name, Redirect Url and descriptions are necessary fields.
-Permisions are preselected and they are exactly enough for Eliza agent to post a message in feed;
+        - You are redirected to the form of the app creation, Name, Redirect URL and descriptions are necessary fields.
+Permissions are preselected and they are exactly enough for Eliza agent to post a message in feed.
         - After creating an app, select it from the list of apps;
         - Inside you will find a Get Token button, to generate a new token for your app:
           <br/>![image](https://github.com/user-attachments/assets/307ab088-0508-496e-bc8e-4ded833e8b4f)